metio/pasejo/tests/cmd/completion/pasejo-completion-elvish.md

     }
     var completions = [
         &'pasejo'= {
-            cand -s 'Optional name of store to use.
-Defaults to the first store defined in the local user configuration' cand --store 'Optional name of store to use.
-Defaults to the first store defined in the local user configuration' cand -h 'Print help'
+            cand -h 'Print help'
             cand --help 'Print help'
             cand completion 'Generate shell completions'